To make sure Yousician can hear you, it’s important to choose a good setup. Here are some options.

 - Set your device volume to about half-way.
 If it’s too loud, it interferes with Yousician hearing your bass.

-- Using headphones improves recognition.
-You can use regular wired headphones, or Bluetooth ones.
+- Use headphones to improve recognition.
+You can use wired headphones, or Bluetooth ones.

-- If Yousician can’t hear you at all, double check that Yousician has access to your device microphone.
+- If Yousician can’t hear you, check that Yousician has access to your device microphone.

 Connect your bass to your device

-If your bass has a pickup, you can connect it to your device for the optimal recognition.
+If your bass has a pickup, you can connect it to your device for the best recognition.
 This works for electric basses, and acoustic ones with a pickup.
 If you can see a small hole where you could plug in a bass cable, your bass has a pickup.

 To do this, you need something between your bass and your device, called an audio interface.
 It changes your bass signal into something your mobile device or computer can understand.

-Once you’re all connected, go to the Advanced audio settings in the Game tab in Yousician, and select your audio interface.
-Now, Yousician can hear you play crystal clear.
+Once you’re connected, go to the Advanced audio settings in the Game tab, and select your audio interface as Input device.

 - Remember to turn up the volume on your bass!

 - With your bass connected, adjust the Mixer from the Pause menu to hear yourself play.

 There are lots of audio interfaces available, and the right one for you depends on the device(s) you’re plugging into.
 Check out the following videos to see some options.

 Next up: How the bass learning path works